Shippable/docs/sources/provision/microsoft-azure-with-ansible.md

 In our `runSh` job, `IN: myMazCliConfig` gives the following environment variables

-  - `MYMAZCLICONFIG_INTEGRATION_USERNAME` - Username given in the Microsoft Azure account integration.
+  - `MYMAZCLICONFIG_INTEGRATION_USERNAME` - Username given in the Microsoft Azure integration.
-  - `MYMAZCLICONFIG_INTEGRATION_PASSWORD` - Password given in the Microsoft Azure account integration.
+  - `MYMAZCLICONFIG_INTEGRATION_PASSWORD` - Password given in the Microsoft Azure integration.
-  - `MYMAZCLICONFIG_INTEGRATION_SUBSCRIPTIONID` - Subscription Id given in the Microsoft Azure account integration.
+  - `MYMAZCLICONFIG_INTEGRATION_SUBSCRIPTIONID` - Subscription Id given in the Microsoft Azure integration.

 Note that, the environment variable name is generated based on the format `x_INTEGRATION_APITOKEN`, where x is the cliConfig resource name in upper case with any characters other than letters, numbers, or underscores and leading numbers removed.